Knott’s Berry Farm, the very first family theme park in Southern California, is America’s 1st theme park, with over 100 years of history!

-Southern California’s original theme park commemorates its 100-year anniversary in 2020 with its largest celebration ever, paying tribute to the family’s history and legacy.
-During this milestone event, guests can expect plenty of surprises, with entertainment, festive park décor and themed food items all paying homage to the nostalgia that surrounds the attraction.
-As part of the commemoration, Knott’s Berry Farm will also welcome an all-new 4D interactive experience – Knott’s Bear-y Tales: Return to the Fair – inspired by the classic ride that was a park favourite from 1975 to 1997.
+The original Southern California theme park commemorated its 100th anniversary in 2020 with its biggest celebration ever, paying homage to the family’s history and legacy.
+During this milestone event, guests enjoyed many surprises, with entertainment, festive park decorations and themed food products that paid homage to the nostalgia surrounding the attraction.
+As part of the commemoration, Knott’s Berry Farm also welcomed a brand new interactive 4D experience – Knott’s Bear-y Tales: Return to the Fair – inspired by the classic ride that was a favourite at the park from 1975 to 1997.

 Knott's Berry Farm Amusement Park's History

 Walter Knott and his family arrived in Buena Park, ten minutes’ from Anaheim, to farm eight hectares of land in 1920.
 After cultivating the world’s first boysenberry, Knott started selling them from a roadside stand, and his wife began serving fried chicken dinners from her kitchen the same year, soon opening Mrs. Knott’s Chicken Dinner Restaurant.
 A few years later, they decided to build Ghost Town to help entertain the thousands of hungry people who lined up each day.
 The rough ‘n’ ready 1880s Old West Boom Town of cowboys, gun fights and stagecoaches is now one of four themed lands at the park.
 As well as offering the chance to pan for gold, you can ride on a steam train and rollercoasters, including the wooden coaster GhostRider®, plus rides such as Calico River Rapids, the Timber Mountain Log Ride and Calico Mine Ride.